The health benefits of avocado fat; like that from olive oil the fruit is pure, nourishing food.

 Motor neuron disease for example is associated with a food combination that is high in carbohydrate but very low in fat.

-This page was last updated by Bernard Preston on 7th April, 2021.
+This page was last updated by Bernard Preston on 7th April, 2024.

-Saturated fats in the main come from animal sources such as red meat, butter, and eggs.
-Cholesterol is an example, but note that it is mainly the low density lipoprotein that is bad for us; and in fact only one fraction of them.
+for us; and in fact only one fraction of them.
 The HDL kind is associated with protection against heart and blood vessel disease.

 The hormones and neurotransmitters in your brain are made from cholesterol.
 You cannot live without it; it is definitely not all bad.

-And in any case researchers have now found that your blood cholesterol levels are largely independent of the fat you eat; it is food that raises your glucose that the liver turns into VLDL that is the killer.
+And in any case researchers have now found that your blood cholesterol levels are largely independent of the fat you eat; it is food that raises your glucose that the liver turns into the VLDL that is the killer.
 That is why the AHA actually recommends eggs.

-Avocado fat is rich in the queen of them all, the mono-unsaturated oil called oleic acid.
+The health benefits of avocado fat; this fruit is rich in the queen of them all, the mono-unsaturated oil called oleic acid.

 Olive and avocado fat have a high stability when heated which makes them perfect for frying and baking.
 They are excellent for the barbecue too since most common vegetable oils such as sunflower are rich in polyunsaturates which tend to oxidize on hot surfaces and the open flames used in outdoor cooking.